imagej/imagej.github.io/_pages/plugins/snt/manual.md

 ### Data Source
 <img align="right" src="/media/plugins/snt/snt-data-source-widget.png" width="300" />
-If tracing on a multi-dimensional image (i.e., one with multiple data channels and/or a time axis), a particular channel/frame can be loaded into the views by selecting each and pressing the "Reload" button.
+If tracing on a multidimensional image (i.e., one with multiple data channels and/or a time axis), a particular channel/frame can be loaded into the views by selecting each and pressing the "Reload" button.

 ### Cursor Auto-snapping